pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 - This requires that we install <code>mysql-connector-python</code>, run <code>%load_ext sql</code>, and establish a connection to a particular database.

 - We'll then proceed to use <code>%%sql</code> at the top of any cells that contain only single-statement SQL commands.
-A slight exception is that we can use <code>%%sql << my_variable</code> on the top line to store the SQL output into a Python variable.
+A slight exception to this is that we can use <code>%%sql << my_variable</code> on the top line to store the SQL output into a Python variable.

 - To mix SQL with Python, or use multiple SQL commands in one cell, we'll precede the SQL statements with <code>%sql</code> (having only one percentage symbol).